+- Physical Wellbeing - Environmental Wellbeing

-Physical WellbeingEnvironmental Wellbeing Email from the head of service recognising and addressing compassion fatigue and support available.
+Email from the head of service recognising and addressing compassion fatigue and support available.
 This is particularly in relation to the recent covid pandemic.

+MKUH intranet:

+MKUH intranet main page has easy access information for staff for example-

+- Report an incident

+- Human Resources

+- eCARE ORGs and Videos

+- Telephone Directory

+- Quick Access Policies

+- Trust Documentation

+- IT service desk

+- Information portal

-MKUH intranet: MKUH intranet main page has easy access information for staff for example- Report an incident Human Resources eCARE ORGs and Videos Telephone Directory Quick Access Policies Trust Documentation IT service desk Information portal All the HR documentation including clinical and non-clinical policies, can be found on the MKUH intranet.
+All the HR documentation including clinical and non-clinical policies, can be found on the MKUH intranet.

-2B: When at work, staff are free from abuse, harassment, bullying and physical violence from any source Disciplinary policy Grievance policy Managing unacceptable behaviour policy Domestic abuse policy and procedure Employee passport policy and procedure Anti-racism pledge (#BeKind #BeNice) Values and Behavioural Framework Well-being discussion Framework (#howareyou) FTSU Guardians and Champions RADAR (a new system to raise incidents and complaints for staff) Schwartz rounds - Violence and aggression - managing crisis Leading with Values workshops Values into Action Workshops Living Our Values MK Managers way programme for leaders delivered by leaders Culture survey as part of living our values campaign Event in the tent on organisational culture 2 Achieving -- -- ----------------
+2B: When at work, staff are free from abuse, harassment, bullying and physical violence from any source Disciplinary policy Grievance policy Managing unacceptable behaviour policy Domestic abuse policy and procedure Employee passport policy and procedure Anti-racism pledge (#BeKind #BeNice) Values and Behavioural Framework Well-being discussion Framework (#howareyou) FTSU Guardians and Champions RADAR (a new system to raise incidents and complaints for staff) Schwartz rounds - Violence and aggression - managing crisis Leading with Values workshops Values into Action Workshops Living Our Values MK Managers way programme for leaders delivered by leaders Culture survey as part of living our values campaign Event in the tent on organisational culture Achieving 2 WRES and WDES data and reports with Infographics and action plan

 EDI Interventions - Emotional and Cultural Intelligence, Compassionate and Inclusion Leadership awareness.

+EDI Team (EDI Business Partner, Disability Advisor, EDI Advisor):

+- EDI rounds

+- EDI training sessions for team and leaders

+- EDI one-to-one discussions

+- Temperature check

-EDI Team (EDI Business Partner, Disability Advisor, EDI Advisor): EDI rounds EDI training sessions for team and leaders EDI one-to-one discussions Temperature check EDI facilitation programme Violence & Unacceptable Behaviour Steering Group established and active.
+- EDI facilitation programme

+Violence & Unacceptable Behaviour Steering Group established and active.
 Outcomes have been improved zero tolerance campaigns, publication of prosecution outcomes, improved de-brief process, Live Violence and Aggression Q&As and listening events.